SteveBenz/ProgressiveColonizationSystem/README.md

    7. Either reskin the stolen parts or depend on their sources and re-configure them
    8. Write PDF help

+Known issues:
+  If a base is understaffed, there's no clear indicator.
+Plus, turning one thing on will turn something else off.

    Resource finagling